abalkin/kcc/README.md

 ## who is k

-`k` is Arthur Whitney, the principial designer and architect of a computer language called `k`, who has become a central figure of an elite, tight-knit global community of highly skilled programmers.
-Since early 90's, he provides them with ever more powerful revisions of one single product, a unique integrated platform for creating high performance applications for financial and other data-intensive applications.
+`k` is basically Arthur Whitney, the principial designer and architect of a computer language called `k`, who is an iconic figure in an elite, tight-knit global community of some of the sharpest and sophisticated programmers working for some of the most influential institutions on the planet.
+Since early 90's, he provides them with consistently ever more powerful revisions of one single product he has been working on his entire life, a unique integrated platform for creating very high performance applications that deal with very large amounts of data.

-There is a very high chance that you heard something about the legend of Arthur Whitney and his language; what is less likely is that you have ever met someone who told you he or she is a professional k programmer, because in their lines of work is often stated in their contracts what they can and cannot talk about, and `k` language doesn't really need any extra publicity anyway.
+There is a very high chance that you heard the legend of Arthur Whitney and his language; a **lot** of people do; what is less likely is that you have ever met someone who told you he or she is a professional k programmer, not just because there are rare, but because in their lines of work is often stated in their contracts what they can and cannot talk about, and `k` language doesn't really need any extra publicity anyway.

 What is much easier to hear is about implementations of similar systems in languages such as C++ or Java that involve thousands of lines of code written by large teams